rdgrainger/Roco222-Journal/DC-Motor-Project.md

 ## Controlling the DC Motor

-Due to the size of our motor and nature of its design, we needed more current than the arduino's motor shield could handle.
-To account for this we built a
+Due to the size of our motor and nature of its design (weight, magnetic flux), we were drawing more current than the arduino's motor shield could handle.
+To account for this we built a mosfet circuit.
+An arduino PWM pin controls the motor duty through this circuit to avoid large ampage and not risk breaking the motor shield.

+An added element is the use of an lcd screen to display the motor's speed when we control it.
+The speed will be controlled with an infrared remote, this has been initialised in the code to choose between 3 different motor speeds using the IR remote's push buttons.

+*Diagrams for DC motor:*
+*Code for DC motor:*